Stratosphere-Studios/777-300ER/README.md

 If you're on Windows, you'll need to install [C++ Support](https://aka.ms/vs/16/release/vc_redist.x64.exe) to use this aircraft.

 We suggest using Github Desktop to keep the aircraft updated without needing to redownload it every time.

-## OLD REPOSITORY
-If you want to see more commit history, you can check our [old repository.](https://github.com/StratosphereStudios/777)

 ## CREDITS
 [Nathroxer (Owner)](https://github.com/nathroxer): Cockpit, animations, textures, aircraft exterior.